-Ever wonder what the difference is between Face Recognition and Face Detection?
+Ever wondered what is the difference between Face Recognition and Face Detection?
 Well, you’re not alone.
 In fact, in our industry, we find that face recognition and face detection are two terms that are commonly misunderstood and as a result, tend to be used interchangeably.
 If you do a quick Google search, you’ll see exactly what we mean.
-In this article, we will shed light on these two technologies and give you an overview of what they do.
+In this article, we will shed light on these two technologies and give you an overview of what they entail.

 What is Face Recognition?

-Face recognition, as you might have gathered now, is a biometric technology that does more than just detect a human face in an image or video.
+Face recognition, as you might have gathered by now, is a biometric technology that does more than just detect a human face in an image or video.
 It goes a step further to establish whose face it is.
-A face recognition system works by taking an image of a face and making a prediction about whether the face matches other faces in a provided database.
+A face recognition system works by taking an image of a face and making a prediction about whether the face matches another face or other faces in a provided database.
 The technology is designed to compare and predict potential matches of faces regardless of their expression, facial hair, and age.
-Confidence factor is a key metric to avoid improper identification.
-As you can imagine, this technology is a valuable tool for security industry specialists.
-Financial institutions have also adopted facial recognition to streamline KYC processes and provide a frictionless banking experience for the customers.

-How businesses use Facial Recognition for effective marketing
+How businesses use Facial Recognition to enhance their processes

 Face recognition technology is a valuable tool for those who need to verify identities and authenticate users.
 Financial institutions have adopted facial recognition to streamline KYC processes and provide a frictionless banking experience for their customers.
 Other applications for this technology include payment verification and access control.

 Let’s have a look at these applications in more detail:

 Financial institutions such as banks, insurance companies, asset managers, and payment service providers must comply with strict anti-fraud and anti-money laundering (AML) laws and regulations.
 And part of this compliance involves knowing who their customers are, as well as determining whether the people performing financial transactions really are who they say they are.